alexose/3D-Printing/Dorothy/sensor/README.md

 # Dorothy Sensor

-The Dorothy Sensor platform is a simple, 3d printable case that houses a [Heltec Cubecell](https://heltec.org/project/htcc-ab01-v2/) board, three battery cells, and one of three different types of sensors.
+The Dorothy Sensor is a simple, 3d printable case that houses a [Heltec Cubecell](https://heltec.org/project/htcc-ab01-v2/) board, three battery cells, and one of three different types of sensors.

 It is designed to live outdoors, and can tolerate any environment that PLA can handle.
-With the correct sealant, it should be able to operate underwater.
+With the correct sealant, it could even operate underwater.

-For measuring high heat environemnts, consider either printing in ABS or mounting the sensing element on a long wire.
+For measuring high heat environments, consider either printing in ABS or mounting the sensing element on a long wire.

 ## Materials